 Origins of the Lyman-Brule Genealogical Society

 Founded in 1987, our society is open to anyone interested in geneaology and we will conduct a research for those asking.
 Newsletters are published quarterly and membership is always encouraged.
-We meet the third Monday of every month at 12 noon at Cozard Memorial Library in Chamberlain.
+We meet the third Monday of each odd-numbered month at 12 noon at Cozard Memorial Library in Chamberlain.

 About The Photo